5 Elements of a Great Story

 Storytelling is an essential part of human nature.
 Stories are all around us – books, movies, music, art and even marketing ads tell stories.
 Humans have been telling stories for centuries and although we don’t know where the first story originated, we know they are intrinsic to our core.

-Think about a story you’ve heard recently – it can be a from a friend at work, a silent video on Facebook or even a TV show.
+Think about a story you’ve heard recently – it can be from a friend at work, a silent video on Facebook or even a TV show.
 Did that story leave an impression or did you tune out halfway?
 What is the difference between the stories that engross us versus the ones that don’t?

 The stories that stay with us are those that bring out our curiosity, then hook you and then leave you a little bit changed.
 Great stories bring out emotion and urge you to act.

 There is a story waiting to be told in every person, street, building and city.
-We can uncover stories anywhere, and by keeping these 5 elements in mind can make stories significantly more powerful.
+We can uncover stories anywhere, and by keeping these 5 elements in mind we can make stories significantly more powerful.

 1) Be Captivating